 Amazon India today announced that its fleet of delivery vehicles in the country will include 10,000 electric vehicles (EVs) by 2025.
-This is in partial fulfillment of the Climate Pledge signed by Amazon to include 100,000 EVs in the delivery fleet by 2030.
+This partially fulfills the Climate Pledge signed by Amazon to include 100,000 EVs in the delivery fleet by 2030.

 The EVs will operate in over 20 cities in India, including Delhi NCR, Bangalore, Hyderabad, Ahmedabad, Pune, Nagpur, and Coimbatore.
 The fleet will include 3-wheeler and 4-wheeler vehicles designed and manufactured in India.